kinsiv/RiskAssessment_RootCause-Finances/README.md

 ## Actionable & Business Insights:
 *Figures for a 3 year period: 2013, 2014, and 2015.*
-1. Correlation between Trade Volume and Net Cash Flow Operating suggest HOLX may place in the bottom 19% of companies YoY, perpetrated from losses in NCFO.
+1. Correlation between Trade Volume and Net Cash Flow Operating suggest HOLX may place in the bottom 19% of companies year-over-year.

 ![image](https://github.com/kinsiv/RiskAssessment_RootCause_Finances/assets/89998643/ecd990a2-01ab-44d9-83a1-dac83bdbc439)